arosecast/arc-old/_posts/2016-02-02-month-in-review-january.markdown

 + <strong>Reading</strong> // Hear / Pinball by Haruki Murakami.
 So happy to finally have the chance to read my favourite author's first two novels.
 Take a look at my [illustrations of Murakami's novels](/project/illustration-murakami.html), including these two ([Follow me on Goodreads](https://www.goodreads.com/user/show/1680658-karen-murray))
 + <strong>Watching</strong> // After waiting FAR too long for more than the first season to be shown on TV channels we have access to, we crumbled and bought the first four seasons of Game of Thrones on DVD.
 Now up to the start of the third season (still so behind) and wondering who'll be the next to die.
 + <strong>Listening</strong> // Skunk Anansie's new album, [Anarchytecture](https://open.spotify.com/album/0LBwAgeS29l0dbOI5ADdka).
 Long time fan, so always great to have new stuff from these guys.
 + <strong>Playing</strong> // [Monument Valley](http://www.monumentvalleygame.com).
-I don't know why it took me so long to play (espically as I have a friend who works for [UsTwo](https://ustwo.com)), but I really loved it.
+I don't know why it took me so long to play (especially as I have a friend who works for [UsTwo](https://ustwo.com)), but I really loved it.
 Beautiful is an understatement.
 And I guess I'm not as bad at puzzle games as I thought.
 Maybe my brain just doesn't understand Zelda.
 + <strong>Eating</strong> // Marks &amp; Spencers have released cherry flavoured 'jaffa' cakes.
 They are unbelievable!
-+ <strong>Learning</strong> // LEARN
++ <strong>Learning</strong> // How to design packaging suited to physical stores (I'm used to selling online where the smaller the packaging the better!), and all about wholesale
 + <strong>Doing</strong> // Now that the major work has been completed in our flat, now it's onto the fun stuff, such as putting pretty stuff on the walls!